samudra-perera/portfolio-site/public/markdown/portfolio.md

 # Portfolio Site

 I finally got around to rebuilding my portfolio site.
-My first time around, did not go as well as I hoped (2 years ago).
+My first time around, did not go as well as I hoped.
+You can take a look at that [repo here](https://github.com/samudra-perera/React-Portfolio-Site/tree/main/portfolio-site) (2 years ago).
 I was heavily inspired by Rory Flint's simple website design for my own.
 It was straight to the point and everything I wanted out of my own portfolio site.

 ## Tech Stack